🔥 Hot off the Press! Forrester’s Latest Cross-Channel Marketing Wave™ Report is Here.

 #2 Clear and readable shipping order with tracking number

-Clear and readable shipping order with tracking number
+An example of a clear, readable shipping order from Samsung with an order tracking number

 Source: Samsung